 1. Not all debt collector calls are legitimate

 When you get debt collection calls, ask the debt collector or creditor calling you to identify themselves and give you the specifics on the debt they are trying to collect.
 Knowing the name of the debt collector calling you, the debt collection company’s name, and debt amount can help you determine if the debt collection call is legitimate.

 If a debt collector calls the wrong person or misrepresents the amount you owe, they could be using unfair debt collection practices.
 If they’ve called the wrong person, let them know you’re not the person they are trying to reach.
 To make sure they don’t call you again, you can send a cease and desist letter requesting that they stop contacting you.

 2. Creditors and a debt collection agencies are not the same

-If you don’t recognize the name of the company contacting you, it doesn’t necessarily mean they are calling the wrong person.
-Once an account has been delinquent for a certain amount of time, most creditors will either send your debt to a collection agency or sell it to them for a fraction of what you owe.
+If you don’t recognize the name of the debt collection company contacting you, it doesn’t necessarily mean that the debt collector is calling the wrong person.
+Once an account has been delinquent for a certain amount of time, most creditors will either send your debt to a debt collector or sell it to them for a fraction of what you owe.
 This process is called a charge off.

-Once your debt has been charged off, collection agencies try to make a profit from your debt by getting you to pay the same amount as before.
+Once your debt has been charged off, debt collectors try to make a profit from your debt by getting you to pay the same amount as before.
 To do this, they may use more aggressive debt collection tactics on the phone to pressure you into paying.
-Even though it’s not illegal for debt collectors to call you, there are certain things they cannot do when they call.
+Even though debt collector calls are not illegal, there are certain things they can’t do when they call (explained below).

 Under the Fair Debt Collections Practices Act (FDCPA), it’s illegal for debt collectors to: